MuhamedFathy/SunnahFastingReminder/README.md

 ### Privacy policy

+- This app doesn't take any data or informations from you.

-This app and code is free to use and share with any one and you can use source as you want.
+- This app and code is free to use and share with any one and you can use source as you want.